Skip to content

 assert!(task_record.completed == false, 7);

-assert!(task_record.address == signer::address_of(&admin), 9);
+assert!(task_record.creator_addr == signer::address_of(&admin), 9);

-// updates task as completed
+// Complete the task and verify it was marked as completed

 complete_task(&admin, 1);